 He nodded his head and took a cigarette out of a packet on top of the piano “Start tonight and see what the boss thinks”

 “You not the boss?”
-Waverly asked as she picked up her bag.
+Waverly queried as she picked up her bag.

-“Me… no ma’am, I am merely the piano player” Doc replied with the slightest hint of a smile
+“Me… no ma’am, I am merely the piano player” Doc stated with the slightest hint of a smile

 She was making her way back towards the exit when Nicole Haught strode into the club flanked by a couple of men.
 She stopped when she saw Waverly, and looked at the woman in front of her with surprise